facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        MySQLStartupItem.pkg installation package, and the
        MySQL.prefPane.

-    2. Double-click on the MySQL installer package.
+    2. Double-click the MySQL installer package.
 It will be named according to the version of MySQL you have downloaded.
 For example, if you have downloaded MySQL 5.1.39, double-click mysql-5.1.39-osx10.5-x86.pkg.

-    3. You will be presented with the openin installer dialog.
-Click Continue to begihn installation.
+    3. You will be presented with the opening installer dialog.
+Click Continue to begin installation.
        MySQL Package Installer: Step 1

-    4. A copy of the installation instructions and other important information relevant to this installation are display.
+    4. A copy of the installation instructions and other important information relevant to this installation are displayed.
 Click Continue .

     5. If you have downloaded the community version of MySQL, you